 A more serious but rare reaction is a severe, systemic immune response to natural latex.
-In the most severe cases this could result in anaphylactic shock, such as a peanut-allergic person can have on ingesting a tiny bit of peanut.
-If someone describes severe latex sensitivity or allergy issues (throat closing, difficulty breathing, swellings on skin) in response to latex, we recommend they not buy any latex mattress, pillow, or mattress topper.
+In the most severe cases, this could result in anaphylactic shock, such as a peanut-allergic person can have on ingesting a tiny bit of peanut.
+If someone describes severe latex sensitivity or allergy issues (throat closing, difficulty breathing, swellings on the skin) in response to latex, we recommend not buying any latex mattress, pillow, or mattress topper.
 If someone has a dangerous allergy, s/he should not sleep on latex, period.
-A wool-filled mattress, topper, or pillow may be a good alternative.

 If you still feel uncertainty about latex, please consult your allergist for advice before buying a Savvy Rest—or any natural latex product.